FreeFem/FreeFem-doc/docs/introduction/installation.md

 ```

 !!!warning
-	In the latest distribution of Ubuntu, libgsl2-dev does not exists anymore
+	In the latest distribution of Ubuntu, `libgsl2-dev` does not exists anymore, use `libgsl-dev`

 2) Download FreeFem++ source from the repository